Plant Form and Physiology

 The stem's anatomy consists of three tissue systems that work together to support, protect, and aid in nourishing the plant.

-Growth in Stems
+Primary and Secondary Growth in Stems

 Plants undergo primary growth to increase length and secondary growth to increase thickness.